vitoriopaulo/songs-authors/README.md

 -  Contact info (email, LinkedIn, GitHub, city)
 -  Resume view & download
 -  Showcase your GA projects (more details below)
+-  Blog posts (2-4) — Link to a medium account, or these could be built in native to the app if you really want bonus points!

 ### Optional Sections: